PC 399.5: Owning Attack or Fighting Dog

 Legal Definition: Any person owning or having custody or control of a dog trained to fight, attack, or kill is guilty of a felony or a misdemeanor.

-For a person to be convicted of a violation of PC 399.5, the prosecution must prove the following:
+In order for an individual to be convicted of a violation of PC 399.5, it is crucial for the prosecution to establish the following points:

-1. You owned/had custody or control of a dog trained to ﬁght, attack, or kill;
+- Ownership or custody/control of a dog that was specifically trained to fight, attack, or kill.

 Related Crimes to Owning Attack Dogs: